 Driving Positive Change with Social Impact Coaching

-Social impact coaching is centred on individuals or teams in working with them to raise awareness and understanding of their experience, knowledge, and expertise.
-Every one of us has influence and choice, but most undervalue or even dismiss their experience as moderate, not relevant or nothing different.
-At its core, this approach is about acknowledging the impact an individual or a group can have beyond profit or personal benefit.
-It's about our values, being authentic, and identifying what motivates and drives you - your purpose.
+Social impact coaching is for individuals and teams to raise awareness and understanding of their experience, knowledge, and expertise.
+Every one of us has influence and choice, but most of us undervalue or even dismiss the experience we have gained as moderate, OK, or average.
+My approach is about eliciting and shining the spotlight on our talents, strengths and skills.

 The key principle in this approach is that it's designed to align personal or organisational growth with broader social and environmental goals.
-Starting with the meeting clients where they are at, instead of going in with a plan and preconceived ideas of where the meeting is going.
-For those in demanding roles, it's an approach that supports them in becoming mentally strong, resilient, and confident.
+For those in demanding roles, it's an approach that involves becoming mentally strong, resilient, and confident.
 This way, they can manage stress effectively, navigate change smoothly, and achieve with a clear sense of purpose.

-We can go beyond the typical development goals by seeing how making a meaningful difference in communities, sections or groups in society really can happen.
-For instance, a CEO or manager may want to develop strategies that improve employee wellbeing and, importantly, increase retention while also contributing to the local community in which they work.
+We can go beyond the typical development goals by seeing how making a meaningful difference can really happen.
+For instance, a CEO or manager may want to develop strategies that improve employee wellbeing and, importantly, increase retention whilst also contributing to the local community in which they work.

 The principles I work from are:

-Remember, driving positive change is not a quick fix, it takes time and commitment to a strategy with built-in reviews and key points that allow us flexibility and adjustment.
-However, the rewards include increased resilience, confidence, and meaningful success - all well worth it.
+Remember, driving positive change is not a quick fix, and it's not easy.
+It takes time and commitment, however, the rewards are all well worth it.

 Practical Examples: -